 Will my case go to trial?

 However, the fact remains that most personal injury cases are resolved before a trial.
-Whether or not your situation follows the trends is to be determined, though, and there are some injuries that an attorney may deem deserving of litigation without exhaustive negotiati,ons.
+Whether or not your situation follows the trends is to be determined, though, and there are some injuries that an attorney may deem deserving of litigation without exhaustive negotiations.
 This is common in instances where your situation may warrant punitive damages, which are only awarded by a judge or jury at the trial resolution.

 Like most general answers about personal injuries, it depends.
-Some cases are extremely straightforward and can lead to a settlement agreement in a matter of months, while others may be drawn out over the course of a few years and can be contentious and complex.
+Some cases are extremely straightforward and can lead to a settlement agreement in a matter of months, while others may be drawn out over a few years and can be contentious and complex.
 If your case goes to court, this will naturally extend the time necessary to reach a settlement agreement because the case will then be moving at the speed of the courts.

 Even as we are working on a Gwinnett County personal injury case, it can be difficult to determine whether or not we are closing in on an agreement.
-We make sure to keep our clients informed about every development, and can generally give a sense of what to expect as our conversations proceed with the at-fault party’s representation.
+We make sure to keep our clients informed about every development and can generally give a sense of what to expect as our conversations proceed with the at-fault party’s representation.

-To determine how much money you deserve after a car accident, product liability injury, or any other personal injury accident, you will need to sit down with a Lawrenceville lawyer and go through many details of your situation.
-The basis for your damages are predominantly things like your medical bills and lost wages, each of which is highly dependent on your unique situation.
+To determine how much money you deserve after a car accident, product liability injury, or any other personal injury accident, you will need to sit down with a Lawrenceville lawyer and go through the details of your situation.
+The basis for your damages is predominantly things like your medical bills and lost wages, each highly dependent on your unique situation.